mrocklin/thesis/blas-lapack-implementations.md

 #### GOTO BLAS

-Instead of searching a parameter space the BLAS can be optimzed by hand.
+Instead of searching a parameter space the BLAS can be optimized by hand.
 Kazushige Goto hand-tunes the generated assembly of BLAS for particular architectures.
 GOTO BLAS\cite{Goto2008} is frequently among the fastest implementations available, routinely beating vendor supplied implementations.
-This is an example of a single expert in low-level computation and memory hierarchy distributing expertise through software.
+This implementation is an example of a single expert in low-level computation and memory hierarchy distributing expertise through software.

 #### Formal Linear Algebra Methodology Environment (FLAME)

 The FLAME project provides a language for the idiomatic expression of blocked matrix computations.
-FLAME\cite{Geijn2008} lowers barriers to design novel matrix algorithms and provides some automated reasoning capabilities.
-Using these methods FLAME is able to more exhaustively search the space of possible algorithms when creating a BLAS/LAPACK library.
+FLAME\cite{Geijn2008} lowers barriers to designing novel matrix algorithms and provides some automated reasoning capabilities.
+Using these methods FLAME is able to search the space of possible algorithms when creating a BLAS/LAPACK library.

 The FLAME group collaborates with Kazushige Goto in an effort to automate and more broadly apply expertise